stefanadisurya/iPost/README.md

 ![App Banner](https://user-images.githubusercontent.com/64721275/138067183-6ff52858-16f5-4f01-92aa-5a9ab1e01a1a.png)

 ## Fetch data using ConsumeAPI
-ConsumeAPI is a reusable function to fetch data for the app.
+ConsumeAPI is a reusable function to fetch data for the app (on branch `main`).
 Simply use the ConsumeAPI by typing:
 ```swift
 ConsumeAPI.loadData(from: <API>) { data, response, error in
   // Manipulate data